 The instantaneous radial and axial strains for the 12 specimens were estimated by taking a reading just prior to loading and immediately after loading and are shown in Table 4.
-From these figures it would appear that the magnitude of the instantaneous strains was not affected by the length of curing time prior to loading nor by the curing history, although the instantaneous axial strains of the air-dried specimens loaded 365 days after casting were substantially larger than the instantaneous axial strains in the other 10 specimens.
-The average instantaneous axial and radial strains for specimens at 600 psi were 87.1 and 23.0 microunits respectively; at 2400 psi the corresponding values were 383.9 and 91.6 microunits.
+It appeared that the magnitude of the instantaneous strains was not affected by the length of curing time prior to loading nor by the curing history, although the instantaneous axial strains of the air-dried specimens loaded 365 days after casting were substantially larger than the instantaneous axial strains in the other 10 specimens.
+The average instantaneous axial and radial strains for specimens at 600 psi were 87.1 and -23.0 microunits respectively; at 2400 psi the corresponding values were 383.9 and -91.6 microunits.

-Moduli of elasticity and Poisson's ratios for all 12 specimens were calculated from these instantaneous strains and the average axial stress for all of the uniaxial test units used in the portion of the experiment involving specimens cured for 90 days.
-These properties are summarized in Tables 5 and 6.
+Moduli of elasticity and Poisson's ratios for all 12 specimens were calculated from these instantaneous strains and the average axial stress for all of the uniaxial test units used in the experiment, 545 and 2185 psi.
+These